t2-project/documentation/source/microservices/deploy.rst

 Step 3 : Generate Load
 -----------------------------

-Confer the following section on how to generate load.
+Refer to the following section for information on how to create a load.
 There must be some request or else there is nothing to test.
-The Test service does not generate load by itself.
+The *Test* service does not generate load by itself.

 Step 4 : Look at the Logs
 -----------------------------

-The Test results are printed to the logs.
+The test results are printed to the logs.
 This might change but for now it is the easiest solution.